Ioann Bodnarchuk: Establishment of the Ukrainian Autocephalous Orthodox Church

-Earlier on 1 October 1989 Ioan (Bondarchuk) sent a telegram to the Holy Synod announcing that he is leaving Moscow Patriarchate and accepts a canonical rule of Metropolitan Mstyslav of UAOC in the USA and diaspora.
+Earlier on 1 October 1989 Ioan (Bodnarchuk) sent a telegram to the Holy Synod announcing that he is leaving Moscow Patriarchate and accepts a canonical rule of Metropolitan Mstyslav of UAOC in the USA and diaspora.
 On 2 October 1989 in Lviv took place the Ukrainian Autocephalous Orthodox Church eparchial assembly that appealed to Ioan (Bodnarchuk) to take charge in leading the Ukrainian Autocephalous Orthodox Church.
 On 16 October 1989 Ioan (Bodnarchuk) accepted the petition.
+On 20 October 1989 Ioan Bodnarchuk was elected by an "Assembly" in the Church of Sts.
+Peter and Paul in Lviv as the First Hierarch of the revived UAOC.
 On 22 October 1989 Ioan (Bodnarchuk) consecrated a deacon of Ukrainian Autocephalous Orthodox Church.